aayush4515/a-star-visualizer/README.md

 ### Frontend (Vercel)
 - Connected to GitHub repo for auto-deploy on main
-- Uses .env.production for API base
+- Uses environment variable VITE_API_BASE in Vercel

 ### Backend (Render)
 - Also auto-deploys from GitHub